NCAS-CMS/cfdm/docs/source/tutorial.rst

-Reading and inspecting this file shows the latitude and longitude corodinates in uncompressed form, whilst their underlying arrays are still in subsampled representation described in the file:
+Reading and inspecting this file shows the latitude and longitude coordinates in uncompressed form, whilst their underlying arrays are still in subsampled representation described in the file:

 .. code-block:: python